igrishaev/pg/doc/020-client.md

 [notify]: https://www.postgresql.org/docs/current/sql-notify.html

 ## Thread safety

-The connection object **is not thread safe**.
-What it means is, sharing a connection between multiple threads (futures, agents) might lead to weird behaviour when two threads read something from a socket simultaneously.
+The connection object **is not thread-safe**.
+What it means is, that sharing a connection between multiple threads (futures, agents) might lead to weird behaviour when two threads read something from a socket simultaneously.
 Technically it's possible to fix that by wrapping each API call